Telehealth for patients

 Telehealth does not replace face-to-face appointments, but supports them, so it is most suited for follow-up or review appointments.

 If you are interested in a Telehealth appointment speak to your local service provider to see if telehealth is right for your situation.
 If it is, your provider will be able to make the booking for you.

 Preparing for your appointment

 You will receive a letter and/or an email confirming the appointment time.
 If your consultation is at your local GP Doctors Clinic, Health Clinic or Aboriginal Medical Centre, they should also be contacted.

 If you will be connecting from home or your own device, always do a test call as soon as you receive your appointment letter to make sure your equipment is working.

-You can use the test call button below.
+You can use the test call button from the menu buttons at the top left of this page.
 If your test does not work, get back in contact with the person who organised your appointment.